pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/export-outputs/index.md

 pulumi config set node_environment production
 ```

+Now that you have the basics of creating, selecting, examining stacks, and
+exporting stack outputs, run `pulumi up` again.
+You should get new images and
+containers, this time running in production mode!

-You can list your stacks with:
+You can list your stacks with `pulumi stack ls` again:

 ```bash
 pulumi stack ls